UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Quantitative Evaluation of Digital Twin Fidelity

 We assess realism using three complementary metrics, each capturing a different failure mode of synthetic data, and report their distributions in Fig.~\ref{fig:metric_histograms}(a--c).
 Aggregate summaries appear in Fig.~\ref{fig:metrics_summary}.
 We intentionally omit the raw (max) Hausdorff distance due to its sensitivity to isolated outliers; the 95th percentile is more diagnostic of overall structural alignment for LiDAR point sets.

-\textbf{Hausdorff Distance (P95):} The P95 of the bidirectional Hausdorff distance characterizes the \emph{typical} worst-case separation between two point sets after discounting extreme outliers.
+\textbf{Hausdorff Distance (P95):} The P95 of the bidirectional Hausdorff distance characterizes the typical worst-case separation between two point sets after discounting extreme outliers.
 Lower is better, indicating that most of the synthetic points lie close to their real counterparts.
 As shown in Fig.~\ref{fig:metric_histograms}(a), the DT sharply shifts the distribution leftward, reducing P95 by \textbf{70.2\%} relative to the arbitrary scene (means: \textbf{3.645} vs.\ 12.237).
 This indicates that the DT recreates the large-scale layout (road surfaces, facades, curbs) that governs LiDAR returns, not merely isolated details.

 \textbf{Jensen--Shannon (JS) Divergence:} JS Divergence measures the distance between probability distributions (here, point-level spatial/feature distributions).
-It answers whether the \emph{frequency and co-occurrence patterns} in synthetic data resemble those in reality (e.g., where points tend to cluster, how density varies by range).
+It answers whether the frequency and co-occurrence patterns in synthetic data resemble those in reality (e.g., where points tend to cluster, how density varies by range).
 Lower is better.
-In Fig.~\ref{fig:metric_histograms}(b), the DT achieves a \textbf{63.7\%} reduction (means: \textbf{0.184} vs.\ 0.505), showing that DT-based simulation reproduces scene statistics—traffic mix, occlusions, background/foreground balance—far more faithfully than an arbitrary scene built with the same tools.
+In Fig.~\ref{fig:metric_histograms}(b), the DT achieves a \textbf{63.7\%} reduction (means: \textbf{0.184} vs.\ 0.505), showing that DT-based simulation reproduces scene statistics, such as traffic mix, occlusions, background/foreground balance, far more faithfully than an arbitrary scene built with the same tools.

 \textbf{Point-to-Mesh (P2M) Distance:} P2M evaluates geometric faithfulness by measuring how far synthetic LiDAR points lie from reconstructed real-world surfaces.
 Lower values mean the simulated returns “sit” on the same physical structures as in reality.
-Figure~\ref{fig:metric_histograms}(c) shows a \textbf{69.9\%} reduction for the DT (means: \textbf{0.795} vs.\ 2.648), indicating tight geometric concordance with real surfaces across the site.
+Fig.~\ref{fig:metric_histograms}(c) shows a \textbf{69.9\%} reduction for the DT (means: \textbf{0.795} vs.\ 2.648), indicating tight geometric concordance with real surfaces across the site.

 \textbf{Takeaway:} Across structural (P95), statistical (JS), and geometric (P2M) views, DT-based data consistently attains lower (better) values than conventional synthetic scenes generated with identical software stacks.
-In other words, \emph{the advantage is not the simulator}; it is the \emph{digital twin’s geospatial fidelity to the target location} that closes the simulation-to-reality gap for roadside LiDAR.
+This means that the advantage is not the simulator but the digital twin’s geospatial fidelity to the target location that closes the Sim2Real gap for roadside LiDAR.